-In traditional Eastern education, the teacher is a guide who helps the student uncover the wisdom inherent within.
-A personal approach to the material is required for a profound synthesis.
+In traditional Eastern education, the teacher is a guide who helps students uncover the wisdom inherent within.

-- Traditional Eastern methods of study value concentration, the ability to clear the mind and perceive things directly. - Eastern thought regards learning as spiral.
-In this approach the student returns again and again to the same topic, enhancing and increasing knowledge and understanding.
+- A personal approach to the material is required for a profound synthesis. - Traditional Eastern methods of study value concentration, the ability to clear the mind and perceive things directly. - Learning occurs in a spiral.
+Students returns again and again to the same topic, enhancing and increasing knowledge and understanding.